whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 It must be ok to make a mistake and trust that people know you're willing to learn and make amends.
 At the same time it is important to have high standards of behavior that everybody is continuously striving to meet, and if someone isn't actually committed to those high standards, they must leave for the good of the community.

-Plenty of people have lied or broken promises to me, and I had to decide if I would trust them again.
-The question I ask is this: "Are they clearly committed to personal growth so that, if they are shown their hurtful behavior and how to show up better, they will grow from it and not make the same mistake again?"
+Plenty of people have lied or broken promises to me, and I had to decide if I wanted to trust them again.
+As you build your healthy community, you will encounter this too.
+A crucial question to answer is this: "Is the person clearly committed to personal growth so that, if they are shown their hurtful behavior and how to show up better, they will grow from it and not make the same mistake again?"

+It's that willingness to acknowledge one's mistakes and grow as much as possible each time that lets a person cultivate deep integrity.**

-If someone makes a mistake and I respectfully confront them, what happens?
-If they make excuses or attack me, then I hold a strong boundary and refuse to trust them.
-If they acknowledge their mistake, apologize, try to make up for it, and truly commit to doing better, then I trust them, maybe even more than before.
-When this kind of counseling goes well, it helps the person cultivate a deeper self-awareness and integrity, and helps us both trust that we can work through troubles when they arise.
+If someone makes a mistake and you respectfully confront them, what happens?
+If they make excuses or attack you, then I suggest you hold a strong boundary and refuse to trust them.
+If they acknowledge their mistake, apologize, make up for any harm done, and truly commit to doing better, then you may find that you're willing to trust them, perhaps even more than before.
+When this kind of counseling goes well, it helps both you and the other person cultivate a deeper self-awareness and integrity, and builds mutual trust that you can work through troubles when they arise.

-This allows people a _path back to grace._ With so many people in unhealthy nations developing bad habits and subconscious hurtful behaviors, people are going to make a lot of mistakes and act hurtfully without knowing it.
-You will need to be ready.
+No one is perfect.
+Many people in unhealthy nations have developed bad habits and subconscious hurtful behaviors.
+You should expect people, including yourself, to make many mistakes and act hurtfully, often without knowing it.
+As you build your healthy community, you will need to be ready for these challenges and not give up.

+Since everyone will make mistakes at times, every healthy community needs a _path back to grace._ This is simply a process where the community recognizes when someone has grown from their mistake and returns to trusting them again.

 People cannot be afraid that any one slip-up will cause them to be kicked out.
-There has to be a path back to grace so that people who act hurtfully or violate people's trust can return to being trusted if they truly show that they can honor that trust again.
+There has to be a path back to grace so that people who act hurtfully or violate people's trust can return to being trusted again if they show that they are truly committed to high standards for themselves and others.

+And often, a person lies or acts selfishly because they don't trust others to handle the truth gracefully, or to remain friends even after admitting their mistake.
+Counseling can also be a chance for the community to reflect on ways they unknowingly punish people for telling the truth or otherwise discourage good behavior.**

-The essential truth is this: _everyone is basically good, but some attitudes and behaviors such as dishonesty or cowardice are toxic to a healthy community and must not be allowed to stay._ For the good of the community, these hurtful attitudes or behaviors must go.
-Either a person can show personal growth and adopt better attitudes and behaviors, or they must leave and take their hurtfulness with them.
+The essential attitude for holding good boundaries is this: _everyone is basically good, but some attitudes and behaviors such as dishonesty or cowardice are toxic to a healthy community and must not be allowed to stay._ For the good of the community, these hurtful attitudes or behaviors must go.
+Either a person can show personal growth, or they must leave and take their hurtful attitudes and behaviors with them.
 Either way the community maintains that internal baseline of mutual respect.**

-So learn when to forgive and how to hold good boundaries.
-Learn how to remove unwanted attitudes and behaviors by supporting someone's personal growth, and learn when to remove hurtful qualities by evicting people who refuse to grow.
-This may sound hard, but it is part of the art of being human, and in a healthy community no single person makes these decisions alone.
+Learning when to forgive and how to hold good boundaries may sound hard, but it is part of the art of being human, and in a healthy community no single person makes these decisions alone.

 Even the Zapatistas make mistakes.
 Major Moisés described their self-governance changes and said that "we are just learning and... it will take a while to get going well."[xxx-ezln new structure]

-This is why it's so important to cultivate dignity together -- making your own laws and choosing how to uphold them (i.e. holding people to a high standard of behavior) is a big responsibility.
-You'll make mistakes too as you learn how to have a healthy community.
+This is why it's so important to cultivate dignity together.
+Making your own laws and choosing how to uphold them (i.e. holding people to a high standard of behavior) is a big responsibility.
+You will also make mistakes as you learn how to have a healthy community.

 So commit to that path of deep spiritual growth with other people.
 Expect that mistakes will happen, and learn to grow from them and forgive.
-Learn to hold healthy boundaries too so that, one way or another, selfishness will not take hold in your healthy community.
+And when necessary, learn to hold healthy boundaries too so that, one way or another, selfishness will not take hold in your healthy community.

-#### Building a Healthy Nation is Hard -- But We Are Healthy Nations
+#### Building a Healthy Nation is Hard -- But This is Who We Really Are

 Building a healthy nation is challenging.
 In unhealthy nations, we have a way of life that encourages superficiality, ineffective political movements, division, deceit, and selfishness.
 Many people learn to feel helpless or not care about anything, as their society seems so sick and there's no clear path of deep change.

 It would be hard enough to grow up surrounded by these hurtful qualities and then embrace a way of life based on integrity, generosity, and deep connection instead.
 It becomes immensely harder when authorities sabotage solidarity, train people for obedience, spread lies, murder spiritual leaders, abuse children, and keep people in poverty.

 The Zapatistas showed that the path to freedom will be difficult and dangerous, yet every one of them chose to walk it so they could escape this terrible way of life and create a healthy nation instead.
-And you could walk a similar path.**
+And you could walk a similar path.

-You can help form new healthy communities with real solidarity despite all the challenges, where people share generously and stand for what's right for each other and the Earth, knowing each person has the others' backs no matter what.**
+With strong relationships in place and steady spirital strength, you and your friends may eventually be ready to address difficult questions, such as how to build or acquire the needed weapons for self-defense, and how to organize the communities so that the nation can effectively protect itself.
+The Zapatistas offer a concrete model for anyone willing to read their publications.[xxx-zapatistas]**

+Every person in every unhealthy nation has ancestors who lived in healthy nations sometime in the past.
+For some it was only years or decades ago, for many others it's been centuries or millennia.
+Those ancestors enjoyed a way of life based on the three core spiritual practices, where every moment and every relationship was meaningful, life was full of joyful gratitude, and people gave their deepest love as a normal way of life without holding back.**

-Despite centuries of oppression, this truth remains: Being treated with care and respect, feeding others and being fed, meeting life's needs with meaningful work, and living closely with open-hearted people feels wonderful.
+At some point, our ancestors suffered something terrible, and eventually the unhealthy nation started to seem "just the way life is."
+But despite all the oppression, this truth remains: being treated with care and respect, feeding others and being fed, meeting life's needs with meaningful work, and living closely with open-hearted people feels wonderful.
 It feels so incredibly wonderful because _this is who we really are._**

-We are healthy nations; each one of us has the same urges towards gratitude, integrity, sharing, and all the other beautiful qualities described in this book, even if some people have learned to ignore those urges in order to survive in their unhealthy nation.
+Each one of us has the same urges towards gratitude, integrity, sharing, and all the other beautiful qualities described in this book, even if some people have learned to ignore those urges in order to survive in their unhealthy nation.**

 So spread the good news!
 Healthy nations do exist, and for those of us trapped in unhealthy nations, it doesn't need to be this way.
 Cultivate your spiritual strength, and build deep relationships with other people and the Earth.

 Perhaps you will someday live in a free nation, or perhaps you will lay the groundwork so that a future generation can.
 Even if you're just good to the Earth and the people around you right now, it'll be worth it.
 No matter what happens, spreading the good news, building your spiritual strength, and giving your gifts will make the world a brighter place.

 ### References

+[xxx-zapatistas]

 [xxx-bringing women in ezln]-aaa (Padierna Jiménez, 2013)